tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 cTLS supports the functionality of TLS and DTLS 1.3, and is forward-compatible to future versions of TLS and DTLS.  cTLS itself is versioned by `CTLSTemplate.version` (currently zero).

+The compression of the handshake while preserving the security guarantees of TLS has been formally verified in {{Comparse}}.

 # Conventions and Definitions